apache/flink/docs/content.zh/docs/deployment/memory/network_mem_tuning.md

 #### Overdraft buffers

 For each output subtask can also request up to `taskmanager.network.memory.max-overdraft-buffers-per-gate` (by default 5) extra overdraft buffers.
-Those buffers are only used, if despite presence of a backpressure, Flink can not stop producing more records to the output.
+Those buffers are only used, if the subtask is backpressured by downstream subtasks but the subtask can not gracefully pause its current process.
 This can happen in situations like:
 - Serializing very large records, that do not fit into a single network buffer.
 - Flat Map like operator, that produces many output records per single input record.
-- Operators that output many records either periodically or on a reaction to some event (for example `WindowOperator`).
+- Operators that output many records either periodically or on a reaction to some events (for example `WindowOperator`'s triggers).

-Without overdraft buffers in such situations Flink subtask thread would block on the backpressure, preventing for example unaligned checkpoints from being triggered.
+Without overdraft buffers in such situations Flink subtask thread would block on the backpressure, preventing for example unaligned checkpoints from completing.
 To mitigate this, the overdraft buffers concept has been added.
-Those buffers are strictly optional and Flink can make progress even if the Task Manager doesn't have any spare buffers in the global pool to be used as overdraft buffers.
+Those overdraft buffers are strictly optional and Flink can gradually make progress using only regular buffers, which means `0` is an acceptable configuration for the `taskmanager.network.memory.max-overdraft-buffers-per-gate`.

 ## 缓冲区的数量